noclocks/noclocks.dev/README.md

 [No Clocks, LLC](https://github.com/noclocks) is an avant-garde technology-based agency that brings together a dynamic team of Software Engineers, Web Developers, and Data Engineers.
 We thrive on innovation and our proficiency spans a multitude of programming languages and frameworks, making us a formidable force in technology consulting and development across various industries.

-## Repository

-This repository houses the codebase for our official website hosted at <https://noclocks.dev>.

-It serves as a digital showcase of our expertise and the services we offer, reflecting our commitment to excellence and our journey towards becoming an engineering powerhouse.

-### Project Structure

-`#TODO`

 ## Features

 - **Dynamic Web Presence**: Our website is designed to be responsive, engaging, and informative, providing an in-depth look at our services and the unique value we bring to our clients.